emundo/emubot/docs/configuration.rst

 Central to your chatbot is its configuration file (which we will also call the *config*).
 In this file, you declare which messaging and NLP service you want to use and include all information required to authenticate with the distinctive services.
-You have to follow a predefined format specified in the `Typings <../../api_reference/miscellaneous/typealiases.html#Agent>`_ of the framework.
+You have to follow a predefined format specified in the `Typings <../api_reference/miscellaneous/typealiases.html#Agent>`_ of the framework.

-**Important: You always have to set the configuration before you can start the bot**.
+**Important: Without a valid configuration file the framework will start in the default configuration.
+In default configuration the framework provides a simple communication test which is accessible through the** `CLI client <chat_adapter/cli_client.html>`_.

 Basic structure
 ---------------